o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 + *3* or *complement*: Complement
 + *4* or *filePattern*: FilePattern
 + *5* or *intersectionCount*: IntersectionCount
- For more information about how each of these rules operate on input files, see [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.
+ For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.
  The `intersectionCount` comparison type can't be combined with any other comparison type as part of a rule list\.
 *Type:* Multi\-value argument
 *Required:* Yes